The History of Heavy Metal – Origins, Bands, and Early Influences

 Why Is It Called Metal Music?

 There are several stories on how heavy metal music got its name.
-The American band Steppenwolf used the term for the first time in the lyrics of its “Born To Be Wild” song.
-Others trace back the origin of the name to the hippie movement because “heavy” used to be a synonym of “deep” or “profound”.
+The American band Steppenwolf used the term for the first time in the lyrics of its “Born To Be Wild” song, as the song has a part saying “heavy metal thunder.”.
+Others trace the origin of the name to the hippie movement because “heavy” used to be a synonym for “deep” or “profound.”

 Another theory is that the name was related to steelmaking because the genre’s pioneers came from cities where the steelmaking industry prevailed.
 For example, Black Sabbath was founded in Birmingham.
 Some also think that the genre got this name simply because its sounds are as loud and heavy as metals.